-I am gob-smacked by the beauty of nature, people and other animals.
-I include them in my art as symbols of relationships, concepts and energy.
+I am gob-smacked and awed by nature, humans and animals.
+I include them in my art as symbols of relationships, love, humanity, existence.

 Typically, I begin a composition or sculpture when I hear a compelling story or see some person or animal that moves me deeply.
 I will take that story or animal and create a narrative or symbolic story around the subject and from that, develop a composition.

-Although my work often includes animals, what I create arises from the common life experiences of all living beings: bonding, connecting, suffering, yearning, worrying….experiences of awe, angst and loss.
-Even if the concept is difficult or heart-breaking, I still like to make my pieces as beautiful as possible.
-For this reason, I often use gilding or metallic paints because of my lifelong fascination with the mesmerizing beauty of illuminated manuscripts.
+Although my work often includes animals, what I create arises from the common experiences of life: bonding, connecting, suffering, yearning, protecting, surviving….experiences of awe, angst, gain and loss.
+While a concept I am working with may be emotionally challenging, confrontational or heart-breaking, I like to make my pieces visually evocative.

 Sometimes to achieve this, I include gilding or metallic paints because of my lifelong fascination with illuminated manuscripts which began in my middle-school class, 'Images of Man," a class that exposed us to the art of man through the ages, taught by Mrs. Harvey, who taught with such enthusiasm that I was sure I wanted to grow up to be a Renaissance Man.